Mount McLoughlin: Wilderness

 McLoughlin lies within the Sky Lakes Wilderness area, part of the Rogue River–Siskiyou and the Fremont–Winema National Forests.
 The Sky Lakes Wilderness covers an area of 113590 acre, with a width of 6 mi and a length of 27 mi.
-Designated by the United States Congress in 1984, it stretches from Crater Lake National Park to Highway 140 at the south and ranges in elevation from 3800 ft in the Middle Fork canyon of the Rogue River to the peak of McLoughlin.
+Designated by the U.S. Congress in 1984, it stretches from Crater Lake National Park to Oregon Route 140 at the south and ranges in elevation from 3800 ft in the Middle Fork canyon of the Rogue River to the peak of McLoughlin.
 The wilderness area encompasses more than 200 bodies of water including ponds and lakes, in addition to forests and mountain ridges.

 Physical geography

 The local area has warm, dry summers during the daytime with cool nights, and snowy winters that impede access to the Sky Lakes Wilderness through July.
 Moisture is limited between June and October barring occasional thunderstorms, which accounts for a very short growing season between ice thawing and drought.
 On average, precipitation does not exceed 40 in at medium elevations, reaching 80 to 90 in at greater heights, most of which consists of snowfall.

 Around the base of the mountain, there are a number of lakes, including the Lake of the Woods and Fourmile Lake.
 The Upper Klamath Lake, the largest body of freshwater in the state, sits to the east of Mount McLoughlin.
 The Summit Lake is a small lake on the northern slope of the volcano between the Rogue River and the Klamath Basin.
 The Big Butte Creek, a tributary of the Rogue River, drains the northwestern part of McLoughlin, while the Little Butte Creek is fed by the southern flanks.